graphiti-api/graphiti/quickstart.md

 Let's start with a classic Rails blog.
 We'll use a [template](http://guides.rubyonrails.org/rails_application_templates.html) to handle some of the boilerplate.
 Just run this command and accept all the defaults for now:

-*Note: We support up to Rails 5.1.5 - Rails 5.2 support coming soon!*

 {% highlight bash %}
 $ rails new blog --api -m https://raw.githubusercontent.com/jsonapi-suite/rails_template/master/all.rb
 {% endhighlight %}